svareille/OnlyKey-gpg-agent/README.md

 ```

-### Derivated key creation
+## Derived key creation

-To generate (or re-generate) a derivated key, use the `ok-gen-key` command-line tool.
+To generate (or re-generate) a derived key, use the `ok-gen-key` command-line tool.

 This will construct a public key pair from the given identity.
 The generation is roughly the same as
 the official onlykey-gpg: the same identity string will generate the same public key, with the
 exception of accentuated or non-ASCII identity.
-For exemple, the official onlykey-gpg will produce
+For example, the official onlykey-gpg will produce
 the same public key for `"aeiou"` and `"àéïòù"` whereas `ok-gen-key` will produce two different
 keys.